mawais-afz/java-interview-questions/java-oops.md

         }
     }
     ```

-55. **Can you call a constructor of a class inside another constructor? or How can constructor chaining be done using this keyword?**
-    Yes, you can call a constructor from another constructor within the same class using `this()`.
-This is known as constructor chaining.
-The call to another constructor must be the first statement in the constructor.
-This is useful for code reuse and avoiding duplicate initialization code.

-    Here's an example:

-    ```java
-    public class Student {
-        private String name;
-        private int age;
-        private String id;

-        // Constructor with all parameters
-        public Student(String name, int age, String id) {
-            this.name = name;
-            this.age = age;
-            this.id = id;
-        }

-        // Constructor with two parameters, calls the three-parameter constructor public Student(String name, int age) {
-            this(name, age, "Not Assigned");
-        }

-        // Constructor with one parameter, calls the two-parameter constructor public Student(String name) {
-            this(name, 0);
-        }
-    }
-    ```

-    In this example, the constructors are chained together, with each constructor calling another constructor using `this()`.
-This helps maintain clean and DRY (Don't Repeat Yourself) code.

 56. **Does Java work as a "pass by value" or "pass by reference" phenomenon?**
     Java is strictly pass-by-value.
 However, this can be confusing because when passing objects, the value being passed is actually a reference to the object.
 This means: